 After several years, James Lee Young a technical writer took over the Executive Director’s job in 1978.
 James tenure lasted until 1991 when he chose to return to full-time writing.
 In the fall of 1991, Sandy Whelchel took leadership of the organization and has been in that position since.

-In 1994, the name was changed to the National Writers Association to include the National Writers School, and The National Writers Press until it became a separate entity in 2007.
+In 1994, the name was changed to the National Writers Association to include the National Writers School, and The National Writers Press until The National Writers Press became a separate entity in 2007.

 The National Writers Association held annual summer conferences in the 1970's at the Brown Palace, a model that was prototyped until 2005.

-Our association has offered thousands of members, both beginning and professional personal consultation on writing problems, marketing assistance, in-depth reports on the facets of writing, a quarterly online magazine, and monthly newsletters.
+Our association has offered thousands of members, both beginning and professional, personal consultation on writing problems, marketing assistance, in-depth reports on the facets of writing, a quarterly online magazine, and monthly newsletters.
 In doing so, it has been more than just a professional organization.
 It’s been a writer’s family -- a network of aspiring and professional writers, publishers, and editors who understand each other’s challenges and needs -- an organization whose motto is simple but significant: ‘You Are Not Alone.”